-Saturation on drums is used when you want to add a bite or additional attack.
-Also, distortion or saturation helps snare to cut in the mix.
+Use of saturation while mixing drums is used when you want to add a bite or additional attack.
+Also, distortion or saturation helps the snare to cut in the mix.
 In other cases, saturation is a part of the snare sound.

 So, depending on what you want to achieve you can use saturation.
 If you want to add a little attack to your snare, use soft or mild distortion.
 It will not change the sound.
 Saturation will add a little bite and the snare drum will cut better in the mix.

 The saturation settings for snare or other instruments are very subjective.
 Remember, the goal of using saturation plugins is to add a little bite to the snare.